flmiot/examples/gui/README.md

 This specific example is a very simple HDF5 file inspector.
 The functionality includes inspection of the group & dataset structure and visualization of 1D and 2D data.

 ## Quickstart
-- *.ui files: Edit this files to your liking with the QT Designer program.
-This files provide the layout of the GUI.
+- *.ui files: Edit these files to your liking with the QT Designer program.
+These files provide the layout of the GUI.
 QT Designer is not officially available anymore, but a kind individual is still providing binaries for windows.
 A quick google search will help.

 - Implementation: Here, the *.ui files are dynamically loaded during runtime via the uic module.
 A lot of documentation for PyQT5